 |Health service utilisation (including hospitalization, medical and mental health consultations)||Adapted from the National Survey of Mental Health and Wellbeing and purposely designed|

 |Intimate Partner Violence||Composite Abuse Scale Short Form|

 |Involvement in legal system||Purpose designed items|

 |Demographics (range of demographic variables including age, ethnicity, education, gender identification, sexual orientation, financial stress, marital status, postcode)||Purpose designed items|

 The project is funded by the NHMRC for five years from 2019-2023 (App 1158750).
+Additional funding has been provided by the Australian Government.
 The table below shows the primary tasks for each year.
-Of particular note the primary data collection will occur in 2021.
+Of particular note, the primary data collection will occur in 2021.
 Results will be published on an ongoing basis and the final report will be available in 2023.
 Data will be banked and available for use by approved researchers in 2024.